Can You Schedule Substack Notes? Yes — But Here's Why Writers Use SubflowAI

 Next Steps

-- Try AI Studio: Paste an article URL and generate 5 variations
+- Try AI Studio: Paste an article URL and generate 7 variations in your voice

 - Batch schedule: Fill your entire week in one session